 What is sine function?
 Sine definition

-So if our angle of interest change to β, then the adjacent and opposite side will be exchanged – but a hypotenuse stays the same.
+So if our angle of interest changes to , then the adjacent and opposite sides will be exchanged – but a hypotenuse stays the same.

 The other sine definition is based on the unit circle.

-Look at the picture again – do you understand now where does the Pythagorean trigonometric identity come form?
+Look at the picture again – do you understand where the Pythagorean trigonometric identity comes from?